hyperledgendary/hyperledgendary.github.io/docs/goodpractise/nodejs_building_limited_access.md

 If you have a Fabric installation in such a circumstance then it is important to consider if Node.js is the best way to proceed.
 This document is advice to help with this situation.
 If the options below are not applicable to your situation for whatever reason then it is best to consider a different language.
 It is not possible to modify Fabric, as the underlying cause is partly related to how node.js works

-> Recommendation #0 : Consider the full lifecycle of your contract from dev to production.
-Is the language choice suitable?
+> **Recommendation #0 : Consider the full lifecycle of your contract from dev to production.
+Is the language choice suitable?**

 ## Starting Facts

 Important to clear up that there is a subtle but very key difference between the Hyperledger Fabric v1.4 and v2.0 Node.js Contract libraries. v1.4 used two native (C) libraries, whereas v2.0 is 100% JavaScript.
-Installing both JavaScript and Native libraries (ideally) needs internet access, but it is harder to work around the native use case.
+Installing both JavaScript and Native libraries (ideally) needs internet access, but it is harder to work around the native use case (but not impossible).

-> Recommendation #1 :  Use v2.0 Node.js Contract Libraries; the can connect to a v1.4 peer as well as v2.0
+> **Recommendation #1 :  Use v2.0 Node.js Contract Libraries; they can connect to a v1.4 peer as well as v2.0**

 ## Handling the JavaScript case